grackle-project/grackle/doc/source/Integration.rst

 * ``GRACKLE_USE_DOUBLE`` -- stores whether Grackle was compiled with single or double precision
 * ``GRACKLE_USE_OPENMP`` -- stores whether Grackle was compiled with OpenMP

+Information about the :ref:`grdata cli tool <manage-data-files>` tool that is created and built alongside this version of Grackle is exposed via the ``Grackle::grcli`` executable target.
+This can be useful for testing purposes.

 .. _Embed_Grackle_in_Sim_Build: